awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 When signed in with permissions to your organization's master account, you can delete tags that are attached to accounts in your organization\.

-**Minimum permissions**
-To delete tags, you must have the following permission:
+To delete tags, you need permission to run the following actions:
-`organizations:ListTagsForResource`
++ `organizations:ListTagsForResource`
-`organizations:UntagResource`
++ `organizations:UntagResource`

 **To delete a tag from an account in your organization \(console\)**